-The Federal Ministry for Digital, Business and Enterprise (BMDW) is entrusted by law with the task of surveying and marking the state border, and in this way contributes toward the establishment and maintenance of good neighbourly relations with the eight countries bordering on Austria.
+The Federal Ministry for Digital and Economic Affairs (BMDW) is entrusted by law with the task of surveying and marking the state border, and in this way contributes toward the establishment and maintenance of good neighbourly relations with the eight countries bordering on Austria.
 This task is performed within the framework of bilateral border commissions, each consisting of an Austrian delegation and a delegation from the particular neighbouring state.
 As far as Austria is concerned, all interested bodies at the level of the federal government and the federal states are represented in the border commissions.
 The objective of these activities is to maintain the state border so that its course is clearly recognisable in nature and to document the state border by technical and legal means.

 Matters pertaining to the state border are regulated internally for Austria in the 1986 Federal Ministries Act (Bundesministeriengesetz) Federal Law Gazette No 76/86 as amended and in the State Border Act (Staatsgrenzgesetz) Federal Law Gazette No 9/74.
 The State Border Act contains provisions that stipulate procedures in bilateral agreements on the surveying and marking of the state border and that regulate certain matters pertaining to the state border.

 State borders in a unified Europe

 State borders should in no way represent a barrier.
 The aim of the European Community is to break down such barriers to business, culture and a great many other areas.
 Cross-border projects contribute to breaking down barriers by intensifying cooperation within the border regions.